 This is a guest article from J.B.Rajkumar.
-Author is having good experience on automation tools and is currently working with a top MNC.
+The author is having good experience in Automation Tools and is currently working with a top MNC.

 - Rational Projects are created using Rational Administrator